CivicLabsBelgium/ShowMeFinance/About.md

 ## How to fix it

-- Leveraging collaborative programming method and tools to pass actionable information to the general public in visual form and clear language.
+- Leveraging collaborative programming methods and tools to pass actionable information to the general public in visual form and clear language.
 - Open sourcing information on trade markets to improve transparency and promote ethical finance.
 - Moving from competition to collaboration in market analysis to build up accountability and trust.
 - Using free and open databases and API's to improve financial literacy and raise awareness on economical issues.